bitmagnet-io/bitmagnet/bitmagnet.io/tutorials/import.md

 - First we are executing the SQL query we made above against the backup database; we tell SQLite to output the result as JSON.
 To test this bit in isolation you might try running just `sqlite3 -json -batch /path/to/your/rarbg_db.sqlite "$(cat rarbg-import.sql)"` (while testing you'll probably want to `limit` your results to say 10 or 100)
 - Next we need to make some tweaks to the JSON structure, so we'll pipe the result into [jq](https://jqlang.github.io/jq/){:target="\_blank"}.
 You can add the line beginning `| jq` to the previous part to test what we have so far.
 Here we will:
   - Add a `source` field with value `rarbg`: each torrent stored in **bitmagnet** is associated with one or more sources, this association allows filtering by source within the search facility, and can carry some source-specific information such as an import ID, and numbers of seeders and leechers (more docs needed here!)
-  - Add an `externalIds` object which **bitmagnet** expects, containing the IMDB ID, if it exists; this is not a required field, but if you know the external IMDB or TMDB ID of your content then it will give the classifier an easier job
+  - Add the `contentSource` and `contentId` fields which **bitmagnet** expects, containing the IMDB ID, if it exists; these are not a required field, but if you know the external IMDB or TMDB ID of your content then it will give the classifier an easier job
   - Delete the `imdb` field which won't be recognised by **bitmagnet**
   - Delete any `null` values to reduce the payload size
 - Next we'll pipe the final result to **bitmagnet**'s `/import` endpoint; you'll see feedback as the import progresses; watch out for any errors in the logs!